elemental/Elemental/doc/source/core/imports/pmrrr.rst

 Compute all eigenvalues
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, const double* d, const double* e, double* w, mpi::Comm comm )
+.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, double* d, double* e, double* w, mpi::Comm comm )

    Compute all of the eigenvalues of the real symmetric tridiagonal matrix with diagonal `d` and subdiagonal `e`: the eigenvalues will be stored in `w` and the work will be divided among the processors in `comm`.

-.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, const double* d, const double* e, double* w, double* Z, int ldz, mpi::Comm comm )
+.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, double* d, double* e, double* w, double* Z, int ldz, mpi::Comm comm )

    Same as above, but also compute the corresponding eigenvectors.

 Compute eigenvalues within interval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, const double* d, const double* e, double* w, mpi::Comm comm, double a, double b )
+.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, double* d, double* e, double* w, mpi::Comm comm, double a, double b )

    Only compute the eigenvalues lying within the interval :math:`(a,b]`.

-.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, const double* d, const double* e, double* w, double* Z, int ldz, mpi::Comm comm, double a, double b )
+.. cpp:function:: pmrrr::Info pmrrr::Eig( int n, double* d, double* e, double* w, double* Z, int ldz, mpi::Comm comm, double a, double b )

    Same as above, but also compute the corresponding eigenvectors.

-.. cpp:function:: pmrrr::Estimate pmrrr::EigEstimate( int n, const double* d, const double* w, mpi::Comm comm, double a, double b )
+.. cpp:function:: pmrrr::Estimate pmrrr::EigEstimate( int n, double* d, double* w, mpi::Comm comm, double a, double b )

    Return upper bounds on the number of local and global eigenvalues lying within the specified interval.